thiblahute/meson-website/FAQ.md

 The script can be any executable, so it can be written in shell, Python, Lua, Perl or whatever you wish.

 As mentioned above, the tradeoff is that just adding new files to the source directory does *not* add them to the build automatically.
 To add them you need to tell Meson to reinitialize itself.
-The simplest way is to touch the <tt>meson.build</tt> file in your source root.
+The simplest way is to touch the `meson.build` file in your source root.
 Then Meson will reconfigure itself next time the build command is run.
 Advanced users can even write a small background script that utilizes a filesystem event queue, such as [inotify](https://en.wikipedia.org/wiki/Inotify), to do this automatically.

-## Should I use <tt>subdir</tt> or <tt>subproject</tt>?
+## Should I use `subdir` or `subproject`?

-The answer is almost always <tt>subdir</tt>.
+The answer is almost always `subdir`.
 Subproject exists for a very specific use case: embedding external dependencies into your build process.
 As an example, suppose we are writing a game and wish to use SDL.
 Let us further suppose that SDL comes with a Meson build definition.
 Let us suppose even further that we don't want to use prebuilt binaries but want to compile SDL for ourselves.

-In this case you would use <tt>subproject</tt>.
+In this case you would use `subproject`.
 The way to do it would be to grab the source code of SDL and put it inside your own source tree.
-Then you would do <tt>sdl = subproject('sdl')</tt>, which would cause Meson to build SDL as part of your build and would then allow you to link against it or do whatever else you may prefer.
+Then you would do `sdl = subproject('sdl')`, which would cause Meson to build SDL as part of your build and would then allow you to link against it or do whatever else you may prefer.

-For every other use you would use <tt>subdir</tt>.
+For every other use you would use `subdir`.
 As an example, if you wanted to build a shared library in one dir and link tests against it in another dir, you would do something like this:

     project('simple', 'c')
     subdir('src')   # library is built here